danielfcollier/py-umik-base-app/docs/ARCHITECTURE.md

 # Architecture Overview

-This document describes the high-level software architecture of the `py-umik-base-app`.
+This document describes the high-level software architecture of the `umik-base-app`.
 The application is designed for real-time audio processing using a **Producer-Consumer** concurrency model and a modular **Pipeline** pattern for audio handling.

 ## 1. Concurrency Model (Producer-Consumer)